What is Ayurveda

 śukrārtavasthai: janmādau viṣeṇaiva viṣakṛme: || taiśca tisra: prakṛtayo hīnamadhyottamā: pṛthak | samadhātu: samastāsu śreṣṭhā nindyā dvidoṣajā ||

-Meaning : The poison is natural and inherent to poisonous insects, similarly, the Prakruti (body type) is inherent to humans.
-The body type is decided during conception, based on qualities of sperm and ovum.
+Meaning : As poison is inherent to poisonous insects, similarly, the Prakruti (body type) is inherent to humans.
+The body type is decided during conception stage itself and is based on qualities of sperm and ovum.

 The balance and imbalance of Doshas lead to the condition of being healthy or diseased.